Salesforce Admin Role & Staffing Recommendations

 Because the Salesforce software takes care of many traditional admin tasks, system administration is easier than ever before.
-Customizing the application, training users, and “turning on” new features—all are just a few clicks away.
-The person responsible for these tasks is your Salesforce CRM administrator.
-Because this person is one of the most important resources in making your CRM a success, it’s important to carefully choose your administrator and to ensure they are keeping their skills up to date.
+This person is one of the most important resources in making your CRM a success; it’s important to carefully choose your administrator and to ensure they are keeping their skills up to date.

 (NOTE: this article is specific to small-to-medium businesses.
 Large enterprises often use additional roles and will be covered in another post.)